katiehermalik/GA-first-full-stack/README.md

 **Read this *entire* page before you start**

 ## <font color="red">There should be at least 15 commits.</font>
+1. Fork and then Clone this repo.

-1. The app should have one model with at least two properties.
+2. The app should have one model with at least two properties.
-2. It should have all the CRUD functionality.
+3. It should have all the CRUD functionality.
-3. It should contain all seven RESTful routes.
+4. It should contain all seven RESTful routes.
-4. This app will be very similiar to the fruits app, but the model must be different.
+5. This app will be very similiar to the fruits app, but the model must be different.
-5. **DO NOT COPY AND PASTE ANY CODE FROM YOUR FRUITS APP OR ANYWHERE ELSE**.
+6. **DO NOT COPY AND PASTE ANY CODE FROM YOUR FRUITS APP OR ANYWHERE ELSE**.
 It's okay to use it as a reference, but type it out.  **DO NOT COPY AND PASTE**.
-6. Do one small step at a time, and then make sure that one step works, and commit before moving on. **You are required to have at least 12 commits**.
+7. Do one small step at a time, and then make sure that one step works, and commit before moving on. **You are required to have at least 12 commits**.

 ### Remember: Use this list of **RESTful routes** as your guide for HTTP methods, CRUD functionalities, and URL formatting: